Research on Universal Design fonts for the visually impaired and the elderly

 □ Experiment

-In line with this, we conducted a survey (1) with the aim of finding appropriate weights and typefaces by mixing fonts with thinner weights for each typeface.
+In line with this, we conducted Study 1 with the aim of finding the appropriate weight and typeface by mixing thinner weight fonts for each typeface.

-*Counter: Refers to the completely closed or partially closed part of the character margin space.
+*Counter: Refers to the completely or partially closed portion of the character space.

 □ Readability result